-If you are staying in Netherlands for an extended period (5 years plus) you may want to consider buying your own property, although the Dutch housing market has cooled.
+If you are staying in the Netherlands for an extended period of at least 5 years you may want to consider buying your own property.

-Monthly payments can be lower than renting, especially if you take into account mortgage tax relief and there are generally no limitations to foreigners owning property.
+Monthly payments can be lower than renting, especially if you take into account mortgage tax relief.
+There are generally no limitations to foreigners owning property in the country.

-In this article we look at the 3 things that expats need to consider for purchasing property in the Amsterdam area.
-These are (1) the location of the property, (2) the price/budget and (3) the process of buying.
+In this article we look at the 3 things expats need to consider when purchasing property in the Amsterdam area.
+These are (1) the location of the property, (2) the price/budget/property type and (3) the process of buying.

-1. Location - A vital question to ask is which district or neighbourhood in Amsterdam do you want to live in.
-Would you be happy living in the city centre; in one of the outer suburbs; in a multicultural community or in a town outside of Amsterdam?
+An initial question to ask is which district or neighbourhood in Amsterdam would you prefer to live in?
+Would you be happy living in the city centre?
+Or in one of the outer suburbs?
+How would you feel about living in a multicultural community or in a town outside of Amsterdam?
 Let's look at some options:

-City Centre - the heart of the action and busy with tourists/visitors, you can find many quiet back streets.
-Premium properties such as 17th century canal houses are not cheap and many are used as commercial offices rather than residential buildings.
+City Centre - the heart of the action and busy with tourists/visitors although you can find many quiet back streets.
+Premium properties such as 17th century canal houses are very expensive and many are used as commercial offices rather than residential buildings.
 The Jordaan district (just west of the centre) is a popular choice for appartments with picturesque canals, independent shops and a communal atmosphere.

-Inner Neighbourhoods - The areas of Oud-West and Oud Zuid (including the chic Museum Quarter), the multicultural, working class De Pijp and the classy Rivierenbuurt in the south are all prime areas to live in.
+Inner Neighbourhoods - Prime areas to live in are Oud West and Oud Zuid (including the chic Museum Quarter), the multicultural, working class De Pijp and the classy Rivierenbuurt in the south.
 The new developments on the IJ waterfront from the Westerpark area to the eastern islands should also be seriously considered.

-Amsterdam Oost (east) and the adjacent Indischebuurt have some renovation and developments going on - though they area poorer areas with lots of social housing.
+Amsterdam Oost (east) and the adjacent Indischebuurt have some renovation and developments going on - though they are poorer areas with predominantly social housing.

 Outer Suburbs - Cheaper places for appartments further out include Osdorp and Slotervaart which are accessible to the centre by public transport.
-For expats we would probably suggest avoiding Amsterdam Zuidoost (south-east) which has some social problems and Amsterdam Noord (north of the IJ) which feels detached from the city and more Dutch-centric than international.
+Some expats may want to avoid Amsterdam Zuidoost (south-east) which has had its share of social problems - however appartment prices are a lot cheaper than central Amsterdam.
+Amsterdam Noord (north of the IJ) can feel a little detached from the city and is more Dutch-centric than international.